Chelsea Physic Garden

 115 Sloane Street, SW1X 9PJ

-Overlooking Cadogan Place Gardens and set across two lovingly restored Georgian townhouses, the hotel and its 14 bedrooms and suites have all the charm of its older sibling, with exquisite rooms, lavish bathrooms, a seductive cocktail bar and a remarkable new Japanese restaurant that welcomes walk-ins.
+Beaverbrook, Surrey’s much-loved countryside hotel and spa, has opened the doors to its first London outpost, Beaverbrook Town House, on Sloane Street.
+Overlooking Cadogan Place Gardens and set across two lovingly restored Georgian townhouses, the hotel – comprising 14 bedrooms and suites – has all the charm of its older sibling, with exquisite rooms, lavish bathrooms, a seductive cocktail bar and a remarkable new Japanese restaurant that welcomes walk-ins.

 Set on the ground floor of the hotel, the Fuji Grill and Omakase Sushi Bar serves an array of flawless sushi, sashimi and nigiri, alongside dishes including Kobe beef and some rare dry-aged fish.
+And outside, the hotel now has its very own terrace where you can watch Sloane Streeters go by and enjoy the sunshine.
+It’s open for breakfast, lunch, dinner and late-night tipples.

 The Cadogan, a Belmond hotel